OBJECTIVE

 mind.

 1. The primary purpose of the course is to provide a sufficient understanding of the fundamental principles of economics.
 This includes propositions about individual behavior, costs, output of firms, equilibrium, market structure, the organization of economic activity, and basic economic reasoning.
-Given this knowledge, a student should be able to handle further courses in economics or at least understand economic issues found in a newspaper.
+Given this knowledge, a student should be able to handle further courses in economics or at least understand economic issues found in a newspaper, blog, or reel.
 This first goal is standard for every principles course.

 2. However, I have a second "higher" goal.
 I want to